TomKTW/dev.kobalt.hsp2html.web/src/main/resources/dev/kobalt/hsp2html/web/convert.md

 ### Limitations

-- This converter will work only with original resources from Hypnospace Outlaw 2.34.
+- This converter should work well only with original resources from Hypnospace Outlaw 2.34 or later.
+- Conversion process queue is set up to 5 simultaneous requests.
+If conversion process takes at least 5 seconds, the result will time out.
 - Any custom resources may fail rendering the page.
 - Embedding music from HSM format is not implemented.
 - Some animations or visual effects might not be implemented properly.